trinodb/trino/DEVELOPMENT.md

 abbreviations like `max` or `min` and ones already very commonly used across the code base like `ttl` are allowed and encouraged.

+## Avoid default clause in exhaustive enum-based switch statements

+Avoid using the `default` clause when the switch statement is meant to cover all the enum values.
+Handling the unknown option case after the switch statement allows static code analysis tools (e.g. Error Prone's `MissingCasesInEnumSwitch` check) report a problem when the enum definition is updated but the code using it is not.

 ## Additional IDE configuration

 When using IntelliJ to develop Trino, we recommend starting with all of the default inspections,